MicrosoftDocs/learn/learn-pr/wwl-azure/configure-vnet-peering/includes/6-simulation-peering.md

 > [!NOTE]
 > This simulation focuses on the connectivity of the offices, and not creating the individual Azure resources.

 + **Task 1**: Create the infrastructure environment.
-In this task, you'll deploy three virtual machines.
-Virtual machines will be deployed in different regions and virtual networks.
+In this task, you deploy three virtual machines.
+Virtual machines are deployed in different regions and virtual networks.
     + Use a template to create the virtual networks and virtual machines in the different regions.
 You can review the [lab template](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/blob/master/Allfiles/Labs/05/az104-05-vnetvm-loop-template.json).
     + Use Azure PowerShell to deploy the template.
 + **Task 2**: Configure local and global virtual network peering.